nnutter/mojo-pgx-cursor/README.md

 - Cursors must be named.
 - Cursors are a resource that should be managed.
 - Cursors require a double loop to iterate through all rows.

+# METHODS

+## cursor

+    my $results = $db->cursor('select * from foo');

+Execute a blocking statement and return an [Mojo::PgX::Cursor::Results](https://metacpan.org/pod/Mojo::PgX::Cursor::Results) object to iterate over the results.
+Unlike [Mojo::Pg::Results](https://metacpan.org/pod/Mojo::Pg::Results) results are fetched in batches rather than all at once but this is handled automatically by the [Mojo::PgX::Cursor::Results](https://metacpan.org/pod/Mojo::PgX::Cursor::Results) object.
+Be aware that this makes the object behave somewhat differently.

+[Mojo::PgX::Cursor::Results](https://metacpan.org/pod/Mojo::PgX::Cursor::Results) does not support `hashes` or `arrays` since if you wish to use those you should just use `query` instead.  `rows` returns the number of rows in the batch not the total rows for the query.

+[Mojo::PgX::Cursor::Results](https://metacpan.org/pod/Mojo::PgX::Cursor::Results) should behave like [Mojo::Pg::Results](https://metacpan.org/pod/Mojo::Pg::Results) for
+`array`, `columns`, `hash`, and `expand`.

+# COMING SOON

+- Better documentation.
+- Support for bind params.
+- Support for non-blocking statements.

 # REFERENCES